 |

-header. the chief was john cowper, he was looked upon by his engineers
+on a double header. the chief was john cowper, he was looked upon by

-as a father figure, a supurb engineer who never suffered fools lightly
+his engineers as a father figure, a supurb engineer who never

-place, but she was always a happy ship. i still keep in touch with two
+tough place, but she was always a happy ship. i still keep in touch

-of the 2nd lecky's that i sailed with at various times on the Rakaia
+with two of the 2nd lecky's that i sailed with at various times on

 See my website